kamperemu/jp-mpv-conf/README.md

 # MPV Configuration Files for Mining to Anki

 Just my personal config files for mining to anki in [mpv](https://mpv.io/), a free, open-source, & cross-platform media player. \
-Apart from mining scripts the configuration also includes minimalist UI, gpu acceleration, font configurations, subtitle configurations, autoloading subtitles, video configurations and autoloading videos.
+Apart from mining scripts the configuration also includes minimalist UI, gpu acceleration, font configurations, subtitle configurations, autoloading subtitles and autoloading playlist.

 > Before you start using this, please take your time to read this whole README as common issues can be easily solved by simply reading carefully.